 Credibility: Authors demonstrate credibility in a number of ways.
 If your content is YMYL, e.g., health content, you must meet the following benchmarks to be on CalorieBee.

 - Professional Experience.
 Are you a medical, health professional, or an educator, e.g., nurse, doctor, fitness instructor, nutritionist, etc.?
 We would love to have you educate us about some aspect of your practice or professional experience.
 Make sure your author bio includes this experience!

 - Personal Life Experience.
 Do you have personal experience with a specific condition or nutritional supplement?
 We would love to hear your unique story.
 If your story explores how you dealt with a particular problem or experience other people might also have, then it will likely be helpful to others.
 Articles written from experience build trust.
 Personal experience should also be mentioned in your author bio.

 - Citing Your Sources.
 If you do not have direct personal or professional experience with your topic, it doesn’t necessarily mean you can’t write for CalorieBee—it just means our criteria might be a bit different for you.
 Clearly, you’ve done your homework to write your article, and we’d like you to share where you found your information.
 (See “Citing Your Sources,” below.)

-- Author Photo.
+- Add an Author Photo.
 We think your dog is cute, but for the author photo it’d be great to see a picture of you.
 Your reader is more likely to trust your content when you’ve included a real photo of yourself.

 - Use Your Real Name.
 Using your real name (or a pen name), rather than a cute/clever/random moniker, can also help build reader trust.
 An author named “coolbeans” doesn’t sound quite as credible as an author with a name that sounds real.